gopale/TrainingWithLarisa_15-Apr-2019/readme.md

 <BR>

-## How to import the solution project .jar file into Studio?
+## How to import the solution .jar file into Studio?

 - Download the .jar file from appropriate day's folder